 When I signed up for a beginners course at “Stockholm Improv Theatre” I was TERRIFIED!
-My nightmare scenario was something like: “Alright, now go up on the stage and do something fun for us!”.
+The nightmare scenario was: “Alright, go up on the stage and entertain us!”.
 To my greatest relief, this was NOT AT ALL TRUE!

-The group consisted of about 15 people, mixed men, and women.
-Age ranging from 20 to 50 years old.
+The group consisted of 15 people, mixed men, and women.
+Age ranging from 20 to 50.
 It turned out that the most common motivation for people was stage fright, which made me instantly feel more relaxed.

-All lectures started with some kind of warmup to get us comfortable with the group.
-For example, everybody is walking randomly in the room and making eye contact when you passing.
-Another warm-up is the “One-word story”.
+All lectures started with some kind of warmup to get the group more comfortable.
+For example, everybody walking randomly in the room and making eye contact when passing.
+Another warm-up is the “one-word story”.
 The group stand in a circle and add ONE word to the story each.

+When the group was warmed up we moved on to playing small improvised scenes.
+2-4 persons participating and the rest of the group watching.
 One of my favorite scenes was called “Emotion director”.
-Two persons are acting and two persons are assigned as to direct their emotions.
+Two persons were acting and two persons were assigned as to direct their emotions.
 They are given a location, for example in the laundry room, and their relation, for example, a married couple.
 The actors start improvising a scene.
 During the scene, the directors shout out new emotions for the actors to play out.
 Like anger, sadness or attraction.
 Very FUN and LIBERATING to act out emotions you normally would not do.

-The teacher was very supportive and encourages us to be spontaneous.
+The teacher was very supportive.
+Encouraging us to be present and not to filter ourselves.
 She was amazing at creating a good vibe where everybody felt safe to act out.

-Another insight was how relaxed I felt afterward.
+Another insight was how relaxed it makes you feel.
 When you have to pay full attention to you co-actors, you cannot be anywhere else but in the present moment.
-To me, it had a meditative effect.
+This has a meditative effect.

 I LOVED improv theatre and would recommend it to anyone with an open mind.
-It made me feel more socially relaxed and more playful in general.
+It makes you more socially relaxed and playful.